Page image

 4. Explore possible projects/services with the community and local groups/organisations and invite them to be part of resulting action plans

 Since 2019 the Community Development team has asked residents across the City to tell us what they love about their suburb and what their concerns are.
 Staff also collate available data for each suburb from sources such as the Australian Bureau of Statistics Census, the Australian Early Development Census (AEDC), and crime statistics from the WA Police, as well as district level data from sources such the Department of Communities and the Department of Health.
 Local services and organisations working within the community also share their knowledge of what is happening for our residents.
 Identifying social priorities means hearing from community members about the most important issues people are experiencing in their area of residence.
 This is underpinned by a place-focused approach, determining the social priorities for each locality as a single, Citywide strategy may not meet the needs of people in different suburbs.
-The City’s Community Development team can with the community to build on their strengths and address the main concerns.
-These engagement activities, under the banner ‘Growing our Community’, were conducted in 2019 and 2021, and will be conducted again between January and March 2023.
+The City’s Community Development team can work with the community to build on their strengths and address the main concerns.
+These engagement activities, under the banner ‘Growing our Community’, were conducted in 2019 and 2021, and again between January and March 2023.

 2023 - 2026 Social Priorities

-1. What do you think is the biggest social issue in your suburb?
+2. What do you think is the biggest social issue in your suburb?

 Identifying the City’s role in the response